dankamongmen/notcurses/USAGE.md

 // return a pointer to the NUL-terminated EGC referenced by 'c'. this pointer
-// is invalidated by any further operation on the plane 'n', so...watch out!
-// returns NULL if called on a sprixel. const char* nccell_extended_gcluster(const struct ncplane* n, const nccell* c);
+// is invalidated by any further operation on the plane 'n', so...watch out! const char* nccell_extended_gcluster(const struct ncplane* n, const nccell* c);

 // Returns true if the two nccells are distinct EGCs, attributes, or channels.